 The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

-When someone is in a mental health crisis, every second counts—but knowing exactly what to say can be terrifying.
-Whether you’re a manager, a parent, or a friend, the ALGES Action Plan is your 5-step roadmap to providing life-saving support.
+When someone is in a mental health crisis, every second counts—but not knowing exactly what to say can be paralyzing.
+Whether you’re a manager, a parent, or a friend, the ALGES Action Plan is your 5-step roadmap to providing mental health support.

 Understanding how to navigate these moments is the core of Mental Health First Aid (MHFA).

-Their shared goal was to improve the public’s mental health literacy—the knowledge and beliefs about mental disorders—and equip ordinary citizens with the skills to provide initial support, thereby helping to reduce the pervasive stigma surrounding mental illness.
+Their shared goal was to improve the public’s mental health literacy and equip ordinary citizens with the skills to provide initial support, helping to reduce the pervasive stigma surrounding mental illness.

 The five actionable steps of the ALGEE plan are: